-The grand Albacete festivity, known as the Fair, takes place in the permanent fairground commonly known as ‘the pan’ or ‘the circles’ situated near the centre of the city since 18th century.
+The grand Albacete festivity, known as the Fair, takes place in the permanent fairground commonly known as ‘the pan’ or ‘the circles’ situated near the center of the city since the 18th century.

-The opening parade, with regional costumes, music and food on the streets, takes there the Llanos Virgin, patron saint of the city.
+The opening parade, with regional costumes, music, and food on the streets, takes there the Llanos Virgin, patron saint of the city.
 The Flower Battle is only the beginning.
-Afterwards, and during 10 days, the festivity goes on 24 hours a day with all imaginable activities, to suit all tastes and ages: concerts, bullfights, theatre,sports…
+Afterward, and during 10 days, the festivity goes on 24 hours a day with all imaginable activities, to suit all tastes and ages: concerts, bullfights, theatre, sports, among others.

 Festivity of International Tourist Interest.